-Reporting to the UHIOML Board and its sub-Committees is an Executive Committee, which benefits from targeted advice, information and recommendations from the following sub-committees:
+Reporting to UIIOM's Board and its sub-Committees is an Executive Committee, which benefits from targeted advice, information and recommendations from, amongst other specialised groups of colleagues, the following sub-committees:

 - Advisor Monitoring Forum

 - Customer Outcome Forum

 - Business Outcomes Forum

-- Investment Forum
+- Investment Management Committee

 - Product Lifestyle Management Committee

 - Executive Risk and Compliance Committee

-- Trust Forum

-B.1.2.
+B.1.1.
 INFORMATION ON RISK MANAGEMENT, INTERNAL AUDIT, COMPLIANCE AND ACTUARIAL FUNCTIONS' INTEGRATION INTO THE ORGANISATIONAL STRUCTURE

-In accordance with local regulatory requirements UHIOML has established a Enterprise Risk Management Framework which is defined as a set of strategies, guidelines, processes, and procedures aimed at identifying, measuring, monitoring, and reporting on a continuous basis the risks to which the Company is exposed.
+In accordance with local regulatory requirements UIIOM has established an Enterprise Risk Management Framework incorporating strategies, guidelines, processes, and procedures aimed at identifying, measuring, monitoring, and reporting on a continuous basis the risks to which the Company is exposed.

 Risk governance is aimed at establishing an effective organisational structure based on a clear definition of risk roles and responsibilities, and on a set of policies, guidelines, and operating procedures.

-Risk-taking activities in UHIOM are governed by the three lines of defence model, which is widely used within the financial services industry.
+Risk-taking activities in UIIOM are governed by a three lines of defence model, which is widely used within the financial services industry.

 This model separates ownership and management of risk from oversight and independent assurance as follows:

 - 1. Own and manage the risks.
-The first line of defence is operational management who perform day-to-day operational activities and self-assessment of their risks and controls, - 2.
+The first line of defence is operational management who perform day-to-day operational activities and self-assessment of their risks and controls. - 2.
 Oversee and provide specialist support.
 The second line of defence are primarily the Risk and Compliance functions, who monitor compliance with the risk management framework and perform independent oversight of operational management and risk-taking activities, and - 3.
 Independent process assurance.
-The Third line of defence, provided by Group Internal Audit, is the independent review and challenge to the level of assurance provided by operational management and the control functions (1st and 2nd line).
+The third line of defence, provided by Group Internal Audit, is the independent review and challenge to the level of assurance provided by operational management and the control functions (1st and 2nd line).